Filip Lundstedt On Legacy Makers TV: Revolutionizing Insurance To Build Wealth And Protect Legacies

 (MENAFN- EIN Presswire)

-FL, UNITED STATES, January 28, 2025 /EINPresswire / -- Kris Schoenberger, the dynamic owner of BBQ'd Productions, is set to inspire audiences as a featured guest on Legacy Makers TV.
-The show highlights leaders like Carmen Electra and Russell Brunson, offering actionable insights and strategies for creating lasting success.
+FL, UNITED STATES, January 28, 2025 /EINPresswire / -- Filip Lundstedt, visionary CEO of ProCare Consulting, will appear on Legacy Makers TV.
+The show features inspiring leaders like Carmen Electra and Russell Brunson, offering audiences actionable insights and strategies to create lasting impact in their fields.

-In his episode, Kris delves into the keys to his success in building BBQ'd Productions into a thriving restaurant business.
-From his innovative approach to leadership to his commitment to creating memorable dining experiences, Kris shares lessons that resonate with aspiring entrepreneurs and seasoned business owners alike.

-“Running a restaurant is like managing a football team,” Kris explains.“As the owner, you're the head coach.
-Your managers are the coordinators, and your staff are the players.
-Success comes from alignment, strategy, and teamwork.”
+In his episode, Filip shares his mission to transform the insurance landscape by empowering individuals and businesses to "win the game of insurance."
+His innovative approach demystifies the complexities of health

+and life insurance, introducing strategies that maximize benefits while building generational wealth.

+“Insurance isn't just about policies-it's about creating a strategy that secures your health, wealth, and legacy,” Filip explains.

-Legacy Makers TV provides a platform for leaders like Kris Schoenberger to inspire audiences with stories of resilience and innovation.
-His episode will encourage viewers to embrace creativity, overcome challenges, and pursue their entrepreneurial dreams with passion.
+Legacy Makers TV provides a platform for leaders like Filip Lundstedt to inspire audiences with stories of resilience and vision.
+His episode will encourage viewers to rethink traditional approaches, embrace financial empowerment, and protect what matters most.

 This episode will be available to watch soon on Inside Success Network streaming on popular platforms.